jonaswer/german_synonym_patterns_with_path_algorithms/README.md

 The german language is used with a synonym dataset from https://www.openthesaurus.de/

-Usage:

-The main function includes examples with different pairs of words, which can be changed by the user.
-Call the Script main.py and see the output in the console.
-The example below shows the console output for the pair (Unsicherheit, Gewissenheit)

-Deployment:
+## Deployment

-The code is deployed web-based under synographs.herokuapp.com
+The code is deployed web-based under synographs.herokuapp.com.